JohnRichDev/ricoid/README.md

 npm start
 ```

-**Interact naturally**: Mention the bot or DM it with requests like "create a moderator role" or "clean up spam in this channel."
+**Interact naturally**: Mention the bot (`@Ricoid`) or DM it with requests like "create a moderator role" or "organize these channels into categories."

 **Configure settings** with `/settings`:

-- `access` - Control who can use the bot
+- `access` - Control who can use the bot (users, roles, or everyone)
-- `channel` - Restrict bot to specific channels
+- `channel` - Restrict bot responses to specific channels
-- `prompt` - Customize bot personality
+- `prompt` - Customize AI personality and behavior
-- `confirmations` - Manage safety prompts
+- `confirmations` - Toggle safety confirmations for dangerous operations
+- `custom-command` - Create/delete custom text commands

 ## Development